seanebones-lang/mars/FINANCIAL_ANALYSIS_REPORT.md

 - **Valuation Potential**: $130M-2.45B by Year 5

 ### Investment Thesis
-Watcher-AI represents a unique opportunity to capture the rapidly growing AI governance market with a superior product at disruptive pricing.
+Watcher-AI represents a unique opportunity to capture the rapidly growing AI governance market with a highlyior product at disruptive pricing.
 The combination of technical excellence, market timing, and scalable business model positions the company for exceptional returns.

 ### Risk Assessment
 **Low Risk**: Proven technology, validated market need, strong unit economics